Dave Young of CrossFit Radio asked me what I thought were the top 10 CrossFit Garage Gym Equipment Requirements, there were a few I would swap out.

 - PowerMax Fitness Rings – Very solid setup but the strapping system is very complicated, straps are short and the plastic knurl is very aggressive

-4) Squat Stand – There are many different variation for this piece of equipment.
+4) Squat Stand – There are many different variations of this piece of equipment.
 Here are a few options

-- York FTS Press/Squat Stand - This is a very low cost piece of equipment for the versatility.
+- York FTS Press/Squat Stand – This is a very low-cost piece of equipment for the versatility.
 It has two j-cups for press and squat.
-The drawback of this system is that the threads wear out with heavy use which will be pain while adjusting.
+The drawback of this system is that the threads wear out with heavy use which will be a pain while adjusting.

-- ProMaxima – These stands are independant without connection in the back.
+- ProMaxima – These stands are independent without connection in the back.
 They are sturdy and have plastic in the cups to protect the knurl

 5) Kettlebell – We recommend 16-24KG for men and 8-16KG for women.
 This is all personal preference, here are some attributes to look for: